camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/100-modeler/custom-task.html.md

 This specifies that a create handle for our custom task should be shown in a category _My Company_ in the palette.
 Alternatively, we may choose to integrate the task into already existing categories by returning `PaletteIntegration.intoCompartmentForCategory(Category.TASKS)`.

-Now we must tell the modeler how to create the custom task.
+Now we must tell the Modeler how to create the custom task.
 This is done by exposing a custom set of modeling features, including a create feature via an [`IFeatureContainer`][18].

 ## Defining Custom Task Features

-Feature containers, implementing the interface [`IFeatureContainer`][19] tell the modeler how certain modeling operations are implemented on diagram elements.
+Feature containers, implementing the interface [`IFeatureContainer`][19], tell the Modeler how certain modeling operations are implemented on diagram elements.

-These operations include
+These operations include:

-- creating an element
+- Creating an element
-- moving, resizing or removing an element
+- Moving, resizing or removing an element
-- decorating an element
+- Decorating an element

-Custom tasks providers may ship their own feature containers by publishing them via `ICustomTaskProvider#getFeatureContainer()`.
+Custom task providers may ship their own feature containers by publishing them via `ICustomTaskProvider#getFeatureContainer()`.

-You must configure a feature container in your custom task provider as soon as you want to be able create a custom task via the palette _or_ want to change its the graphical representation.
+You must configure a feature container in your custom task provider as soon as you want to be able to create a custom task via the palette _or_ want to change its graphical representation.

 ### Expose a feature container